Prof. Dr. Björn Ommer

 He has studied computer science together with physics as a minor subject at the University of Bonn, Germany.
 After that he pursued his doctoral studies in computer science at ETH Zurich.
 He received his Ph.D. degree from ETH Zurich for his dissertation “Learning the Compositional Nature of Objects for Visual Recognition” which was awarded the ETH Medal.
 Thereafter, Björn held a post-doc position in the Computer Vision Group of Jitendra Malik at UC Berkeley.

 He serves in the Bavarian AI Council, as an associate editor for the journal IEEE T-PAMI, and previously for Pattern Recognition Letters.
 Björn is an ELLIS Fellow, an ELLIS unit faculty of the ELLIS unit Munich, affiliated with the Helmholtz foundation, and a PI of the Munich Center for Machine Learning (MCML).
-He has served as program chair for GCPR, as Area Chair for multiple CVPR, ICCV, ECCV, and NeurIPS conferences, and as workshop and tutorial organizer at these venues.
-Björn delivered the opening keynote at NeurIPS’23.
+He has served as program chair for GCPR, as Senior Area Chair and Area Chair for multiple CVPR, ICCV, ECCV, and NeurIPS conferences, and as workshop and tutorial organizer at these venues.
+Björn delivered the opening keynote at NeurIPS’23, was awarded the German AI-Prize 2024, and the work leading to Stable Diffusion has been nominated for the German Future Prize of the President of Germany (“Deutscher Zukunftspreis des Bundespräsidenten für Technik und Innovation”).

 Research Interests